Sup2point0/Quarkdown/docs/quarks.md

 Alongside the activity indicator is a series of metadata flags which instruct Quarkdown in how it should go about exporting the document.

+> [!IMPORTANT]
+> All parameters are case-insensitive, and values will be converted to lowercase for compatibility.

 ### Flags

 | Flag | Parameters | Values | Required | Default | Description | Notes |